datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 IOPS starvation make computations painstakingly slow, and hinder scientific progress, despite the elaborate and expensive cluster setup.

+Therefore, the challenge is two-fold: On an infrastructural level, institute XYZ needs a scalable, flexible, and maintainable data storage solution for their growing collection of large datasets.
+On the level of human behavior, researchers not formerly trained in data management need to apply and adhere to advanced data management principles.

 The DataLad approach
 ^^^^^^^^^^^^^^^^^^^^